 Food wise, the airport has changed over many of the vendors in the past few years.
 Each concourse and the main terminal have at least some local options.
-My personal favorite is Milwaukee’s own Alterra Coffee Roasters, with stands in C, D, and the main terminal.
 There are of course the typical airport chains available as well, including Starbucks, Chili’s and the like.
-Probably the best restaurant is Nonna Bartolotta’s, but that is behind security in concourse D. They offer fresh Italian food.
+Probably the best restaurant is Nonna Bartolotta’s, behind security in concourse D. They offer fresh Italian food.
 As always in airports, and appropriate in Wisconsin, there are lots of options for alcoholic beverages on both sides of security.
 And fresh cheese (and annoyingly, foam cheesehead hats) are available on both sides of security.
 Those who love New Glarus Spotted Cow can get their fix to take home in both airside terminals.
 Beer and cheese…go Wisconsin.

 Rental cars counters are located in the parking garage, a short walk from the main terminal via a walkway that runs between the main terminal to level 3 of the garage.
-Parking is $12/day in the main garage.
+Daily parking is $14/day in the main garage.
 There is an hourly lot for $2/hour, but the first 30 minutes are free.
-Remote parking lots are also available for $5/day.
+Remote parking lots are also available for $6/day.
 These are accessible by shuttle, but there is no protection from weather.
 Adjacent to the remote parking is an Amtrak station for Hiawatha service between downtown Milwaukee and Union Station in Chicago.

 In case of a long layover, the main terminal is probably your best bet.
-There is a sit down restaurant, an excellent used bookstore, Renaissance Books, and the Mitchell Gallery of Flight, an excellent showcase of Milwaukee aviation history with exhibits featuring the airport’s namesake, Billy Mitchell and Astronaut James Lovell.
-For a souvenir with local flavor, Cheesehead hats, cheese curds, and other Wisconsin memorabilia is available, as is a store selling only Harley-Davidson gear.
+There is a sit down restaurant, an excellent used bookstore, Renaissance Books, and the Mitchell Gallery of Flight, an excellent showcase of Milwaukee aviation history.
+This includes extensive exhibits featuring the airport’s namesake, Billy Mitchell and another local boy, Astronaut James Lovell.
+Milwaukee is also the home to Harley-Davidson, and a store is available for your souvenir needs.
 Another entertainment option is to listen to some live music, as there is a piano in the center of the terminal, which is often being played by local musicians.
 There is also a bank of TV monitors with radar information on weather and inbound flights which is a good way to know when your plane will really be arriving.

-If anyone happens to come through MKE, drop me an email.
-I can give you more personalized advice if you like.
+If anyone happens to come through MKE, let me know and I’ll try to provide more personalized advice if you like.
 Also, if you are coming through around July 4, be sure to plan a stopover to check out Summerfest, a great 11-day music festival.

 Photo credits: mitchellairport.com